Chloe and Theo: Production

-According to Luke Geissbuhler, the US cinematographer, the production was under continuous pressure due to an inexperienced producer.
+According to Luke Geissbuhler, the American cinematographer, the production was under continuous pressure due to an inexperienced producer.
 Many of the locations that were scheduled to be used were either poorly managed or altogether cancelled, sometimes on the very day they were due to be shot.

 One significant example of this concerned the United Nations building in Manhattan.
 The U.N. building had agreed to allow filming inside due to long awaited refurbishment about to commence, however, when the unit arrived on the day to begin filming, the director and crew were informed that the producer had failed to follow up and secure/confirm the date for the booking, leaving a sizeable hole in the middle of production.
 Because of this and other similar instances, the production faced constant changes throughout filming, the result of which meant that only two-thirds of the whole script were actually committed to film.

 The difficult and haphazard nature of the production resulted in Ezna Sands leaving the project before they had completed pickups or entered full post-production.
 The producer then proceeded in recutting, posting and mixing the film to their own satisfaction, leaving Ezna Sands' version of an already incomplete film on the cutting room floor.

 Ezna Sands did not attend any screenings and, according to a podcast in 2023, had yet to see the finished film.